Faitht1020/faith_blog/README.md

 # faith_blog
-This is the beginning of building a blog-app, using node js, express and, ejs.
+Building a blog-app, using node js, express and, ejs.
 I created a root directory for my project, created some folders and files I need for the project under it, such as the route, middleware, controller folders, also, the server file and the environment setup file.
 I downloaded the packages and dependencies I need too, such as express, ejs, mongoose, body-parser and dotenv.
 I require my packages and dependencies in my server file and I  initialized them.
 I also require the path to my route in thesame fille and they were all used in the file,